-AccentCare, as an experienced provider of home health and hospice services in nationwide, has care coordination processes and protocols and working agreements with other related community services, assuring continuity of care, and focusing on coordinated, integrated systems.
-AccentCare Snohomish County will expand on its existing community linkage plan to assure continuity of care of physicians, hospital and nursing home discharge planners, patients, and families.
-AccentCare Snohomish County's partnership with Sound Physicians, the AdvancedCare at Home Program, and educational relationships will promote continuity in the provision of health care services in the planning area.
-Additionally, AccentCare Snohomish County commits to cooperation and coordination with agencies that advocate for and serve underserved populations, such as federally qualified health centers, tribal organizations, and community-based organizations that support low-income individuals, Medicaid recipients, and minorities.
+AccentCare, as an experienced provider of home health and hospice services in nationwide, has care coordination processes, protocols, and working agreements with other related community services, assuring continuity of care and focusing on coordinated, integrated systems.
+AccentCare Pierce County will expand on its existing community linkage plan to assure continuity of care of physicians, hospital and nursing home discharge planners, patients, and families.
+AccentCare Pierce County's partnership with Sound Physicians, the AdvancedCare at Home Program, and educational relationships will promote continuity in the provision of health care services in the planning area.
+Additionally, AccentCare Pierce County commits to cooperation and coordination with agencies that advocate for and serve underserved populations, such as federally qualitifed health centers, tribal organizations, and community based organizations that support low income individuals, Medicaid recipients, and minorities.

-As discussed previously, AccentCare Snohomish County will utilize Medalogix, a predictive analysis software, to enhance prognostication for developing and updating care plans and making appropriate timely referrals to hospice.
+As discussed previously in response to question 11 beginning on page 63, AccentCare Pierce County will utilize Medalogix, a predictive analysis software, to enhance prognostication for developing and updating care plans and making appropriate timely referrals to hospice.
 This enhances care quality and lowers costs by ensuring the right care at the right time.